 The combination of two extreme events, like heavy local precipitation and high surge levels, can have a more devastating impact than their single-hazard equivalents.
 Researchers from R & D Weather and Climate Models at KNMI shed light on atmospheric rivers, one of the mechanisms causing these "compound events".

-The study shows that atmospheric rivers are a useful tool for the early identification of possible harmful meteorological conditions over the Netherlands.
+The study shows that atmospheric rivers are a useful tool for early identification of possible harmful meteorological conditions over the Netherlands.

-A solid understanding of the processes leading to a compound event, and their interactions, is crucial to understand the future development of flood risk under a changing climate.
-Researchers at KNMI (Nina Ridder, Hylke de Vries, and Sybren Drijfhout) have focused on the large-scale climatologic conditions leading to the simultaneous occurrence of heavy precipitation and high surge levels.
-In particular, they have focused on atmospheric rivers.
-An AR is a long, narrow regions of high water vapour content in the atmosphere that transport moisture to the high latitudes (Figure 1).
+A solid understanding of the processes leading to a compound event, and their interactions, is crucial to understanding the future development of flood risk under a changing climate.
+Researchers at KNMI (Nina Ridder, Hylke de Vries, and Sybren Drijfhout) have focused on the large-scale climatic conditions leading to the simultaneous occurrence of heavy-duty and high-surge levels.
+In particular, they are focused on atmospheric rivers.
+An AR is a long, narrow regions or high water vapor content in the atmosphere that transports moisture to the high latitudes (Figure 1).
 When they reach land, ARs are often associated with heavy rainfall.Atmospheric rivers (AR) play a significant role in the simultaneous occurrence of high coastal water levels and heavy precipitation in the Netherlands.

-Ridder, N., de Vries, H., and Drijfhout, S.: The role of atmospheric rivers in compound events consisting of heavy precipitation and high storm surges along the Dutch coast , Nat.
+Ridder, N., de Vries, H., and Drijfhout, S. The role of atmospheric rivers in compound events consisting of heavy precipitation and high storm surges along the Dutch coast , Nat.
 Hazards Earth Syst.
 Sci., 18, 3311-3326, 2018.